HolyCorn-Software/system/system-changes.md

 .

-Updated to the latest version of html-hc, featuring better cookie management
+Added ability to limit transpiler tasks, to reduce unnecessary consumption of resources